TobiDMV/discord-misc/README.md

         .setDescription("Pong!"),

     /**
-     * Execute function should always return interaction, and it should always be async.
+     * Execute function should ALWAYS RETURN interaction, and it should always be ASYNC.
      */
     async execute(interaction) {
         interaction.reply("Pong!")